intel/ScalableVectorSearch/docs/start.rst

 Getting Started
 ################
 This tutorial will show you how to install SVS and run your first search with it!
-Tutorials for more :ref:`advanced installation options <build>`, as well as :ref:`data indexing <graph-build-param-setting>`, :ref:`search options <search-window-size-setting>` and :ref:`using vector compression <compression-setting>` are also available.
+Tutorials for running :ref:`dynamic indexing <how_to_run_dynamic_indexing>`, setting :ref:`index <graph-build-param-setting>` and :ref:`search<search-window-size-setting>` parameters, :ref:`using vector compression <compression-setting>`, as well as more :ref:`advanced installation options <build>` are also available.

 .. contents::
    :local: